bigstepdenmark/HackerNews/README.md

 ---

 ### 1. Introduction
+In this section we will try to establish the essentials, for the system and an lead-in to what some of the most fundamental functionality, that has to be present in the system.

 ##### A. Purpose of the system
 To enable discussions and opinions for users by letting them create stories, which others may comment on, and if they choose to, up-vote/down-vote.